warrendeleon/rn-warrendeleon/docs/readme/ACCESSIBILITY.md

 ---

-**Need help?** Open an issue on GitHub or consult the resources above.
+See the WCAG resources above for detailed guidance.